 4) Renewing or Releasing the Relationship

 “Renewing or Releasing the Relationship” discusses the possibility of renewing your relationship with the one who harmed you or releasing yourself from what may be a toxic relationship.
-We see this in our work when we work with couples, individuals or families after an affair, divorce or betrayal.
-The decision and choice to renew or release a relationship or friendship is so individual.
+We see this in our work when we work with couples, individuals, or families after an affair, divorce, or betrayal.
+The decision and choice to renew or release a relationship or friendship are so individual.
 Only each person can make that choice.
 How do you make sense of your struggles and move forward from pain to hopefulness?
 This is the hard work and journey for you to do.